On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Introduction

-\texitem{(a)} In light of the existing literature, our first goal is to establish that QSMB can in fact be solved in polynomial-time in the following sense: there exists a polynomial-time semidefinite-programming relaxation of (\ref{equ:qpb}), whose optimal value equals that of (\ref{equ:qpb}).
-The relaxation is said to be {\em tight\/} or to admit {\em no gap\/}.
-Inspired by \cite{Kim-Kojima_2003}, the relaxation that we employ is a well-known semidefinite relaxation of (\ref{equ:qpb}).
-This result is shown in Section \ref{sec:tight} and makes use of a technical lemma presented in Section \ref{sec:techlemma}, which proves an important property of the optimal solution set of the semidefinite relaxation.
-Three examples in multi-product pricing and robust optimization are also discussed in Section \ref{sec:tight}. \texitem{(b)} We then apply the semidefinite programming reformulation of QSMB to solve two optimization models involving moments of probability measures.
-In the first model discussed in Section \ref{sec:dro}, we consider a class of distributionally robust optimization (DRO) problems over an ambiguity set, which is new in the literature.
+\item In the first model discussed in Section \ref{sec:dro}, we consider a class of distributionally robust optimization (DRO) problems over an ambiguity set, which is new in the literature.
 This ambiguity set models random vectors supported in $[0,1]^n$, where the mean and the second moment for each random variable is fixed and also given are lower bounds on the pairwise cross (mixed) moments of degree two.
-Our main result for QSMB enables us to solve this class of DRO problems efficiently using SDP.
-This is closely related to---but different than---the SDP formulation of DRO problems for a popular ambiguity set proposed by \cite{Delage}, where the mean is fixed and the cross moments are bounded from above in the positive semidefinite order. \texitem{(c)} In the second model discussed in Section \ref{sec:cov}, we compute the tightest upper bound on a nonnegative weighted sum of covariances of random variables given only the means and the variances of the random variables, again supported in $[0,1]^n$.
+Our SDP for QSMB enables us to approximate this class of DRO problems efficiently, providing an upper bound on the worst-case expected cost.
+This is closely related to, yet different from, the SDP formulation of DRO problems for a popular ambiguity set proposed by \cite{Delage}, where the mean is fixed and the cross moments are bounded from above in the positive semidefinite order.

+\item In the second model discussed in Section \ref{sec:cov}, we compute a strong upper bound on a nonnegative weighted sum of covariances of random variables given only the means and the variances of the random variables, again supported in $[0,1]^n$.
 This extends the Cauchy-Schwarz inequality to bounded random variables in higher dimensions.
-We show that this problem can also be solved efficiently with SDP. \texitem{(d)} In the numerical results in Section \ref{sec:numerical}, we compare the SDP formulations of Sections \ref{sec:dro} and \ref{sec:cov} with existing approaches, and in particular, we investigate formulations that compute moment bounds on the energy function defined by Laplacian matrices of graphs.
-The results illustrate that the bounds from our approaches can indeed be tighter than existing approaches.
+We note that the SDP relaxation provides the best upper bound possible in low dimensions ($n \le 3$).